 We are interested in diverse methodologies and anthropological approaches that help create socially responsible and ethical engagements with our world.
 We actively seek to build understanding across the differences that appear to separate us.
 In so doing, we contribute to more equitable and respectful ways to address the most challenging issues of our time, including conflict, environmental change, global health, and social inequality.

 What is Anthropology?

-Anthropology is a science of humanity that addresses human issues both from a cultural and from a biological point of view.
-The narrowest concern of anthropology is the survival of humanity; its broadest is the conditions of continuity and change for all human life.
+Anthropology is a science of humanity that addresses human issues from cultural and biological points of view.
+The narrowest concern of anthropology is the survival of humanity; its broadest is sustaining, and appreciating, the material conditions and meanings that make life worth living.
 While broadly educated, individual anthropologists generally specialize in a particular approach to this whole view of humanity.
-Our University offers undergraduate and graduate programs in four approaches, or "sub-disciplines" of anthropology:
+Our University offers undergraduate and graduate training in four approaches, or "sub-disciplines" of anthropology:

-Archaeology deals with the reconstruction of past ways of human life through the recovery and analysis of artifacts and other material remains from past cultures.
-Archaeologists help us understand processes such as domestication, ancient urbanization, and long-distance trading.
-Archaeologists often require special training in zoology, botany, and/or history.
+Archaeology deals with the reconstruction of past ways of human life through the recovery and analysis of the material remains from past cultures.
+Archaeologists help us understand how people lived, survived, and interacted with each other in the past.
+They explore topics such as domestication and food systems, urbanization, and population interactions and economic systems in the past.
+Archaeologists often require additional special training in fields such as zoology, botany, and/or history.

 Anthropological Linguistics is the study of language as the primary mechanism of human communication.
 At the

 Students who study anthropology develop research skills and have an increased knowledge and understanding of human cultural diversity, past and present.
 Many students ﬁnd that anthropology broadens their thinking and gives them perspective on interpretations offered by other disciplines.